Duje Čop

-Duje Čop (born 1 February 1990) is a Croatian professional footballer who plays as a forward for Šibenik, on loan from Dinamo Zagreb.
+Duje Čop (born 1 February 1990) is a Croatian professional footballer who plays as a forward for Croatian Football League club Rijeka.

-Čop made over 140 appearances and scored over 60 goals in the Croatian First Football League, for Hajduk Split, RNK Split, Dinamo Zagreb and Šibenik, finishing as top scorer as Dinamo won the league in 2013–14.
-He also played in the top leagues of Portugal, Italy, Spain, Belgium and Slovenia, totalling 80 games and 16 goals in La Liga for Málaga, Sporting Gijón and Valladolid.
+Čop made over 200 appearances and scored over 80 goals in the Croatian Football League, for Hajduk Split, RNK Split, Dinamo Zagreb, Šibenik and Lokomotiva.
+He also finished as the league's top scorer in 2013–14, when he won the league title with Dinamo. Čop also played in the top divisions of Portugal, Italy, Spain, Belgium and Slovenia, totalling 80 games and 16 goals in La Liga for Málaga, Sporting Gijón and Valladolid.

-Čop earned 14 caps and scored two international goals for Croatia between 2014 and 2018.
-He was part of their squad at UEFA Euro 2016.
+Čop earned 14 caps and scored two international goals for Croatia between 2014 and 2018, and represented the country at UEFA Euro 2016.

 Club career

 Hajduk Split / Nacional

 Čop turned professional in 2007–08 at only age 17, helping local Hajduk Split finish fifth in the top division.
 In his first professional season with Hajduk, he made 15 appearances and scored 2 goals.
 In July 2008, at the end of the season, he joined Nacional in Portugal.

 Scarcely used during his only season in Madeira (174 minutes in official games), Čop made his Primeira Liga debut on 24 January 2009 in a 1–1 home draw against Sporting Clube de Portugal.
 On 6 April, he scored his only goal in Portuguese football, replacing Mateus in added time away to Rio Ave and concluding a 3–0 win.

 He subsequently returned to Hajduk, being sparingly used over the course of two campaigns.